Inference for Change Points in High Dimensional Data via Self-Normalization: Summary and Conclusion

 There are a number of topics that are worth investigating.
-First, an extension to high dimensional weakly dependent time series is of obvious interest but it seems to require nontrivial modification from both methodological and theoretical perspective, as the temporal dependence brings additional complexity to the problem.
-Second, the focus of this paper is on the mean change with an extension to covariance matrix change.
-It would be desirable to study change point detection/estimation for other high dimensional parameters, such as the vector of marginal quantiles; see \cite{shao2010testing} for a more general framework but in a low dimensional time series setting.
-Third, there is no theory available for the WBS method proposed here.
-It would be interesting to provide some theoretical justification, as done in \cite{fryzlewicz2014wild} in a much simpler setting, and this seems very challenging.
+Firstly, it would be interesting to extend the asymptotic theory for high-dimensional time series to a more general setting, such as nonlinear causal process [\cite{wu2005nonlinear}]; see \cite{wang2019hypothesis} for a recent extension of SN to high-dimensional time series under the framework of nonlinear causal process.
+Secondly, while we consider a shift in mean in this paper, it is also of great value to study change point detection for other high-dimensional parameters, such as the vector of marginal quantiles; see \cite{shao2010testing} for a more general framework but in a low-dimensional time series setting.
+Thirdly, selecting the trimming parameter $\tau$ for real applications can be nontrivial and it would be interesting to develop a data-driven procedure to be adaptive to the magnitude of temporal dependence.
+Lastly, there is no theory available for the WBS-SN method used here.
+It would be interesting to provide some theoretical justifications, as done in \cite{fryzlewicz2014wild} in a much simpler setting, and this seems very challenging.
 Further research along some of these directions is well underway.

+{\bf Acknowledgements:} We would like to thank the three reviewers for their constructive comments, which led to substantial improvements.
+We are grateful to Dr. Farida Enikeeva for sending us the code used in Enikeeva and Harchaoui (2019).
+Shao's research is partially supported by NSF-DMS 1807023 and NSF-DMS-2014018.
+Vogulshev's research is partially supported by a discovery grant from NSERC of Canada.